JimPresent/InnovativeTechGame/README.md

-Eco Vitae
+Eco Vitae Quiz Game - INSTRUCTIONS
 =================================
-Eco Vitae is an android quiz application focused on environmental education.
+Eco Vitae is an android quiz application focused on environmental sustainability education.
-The app presents users with a series of questions about eco-friendly practices and environmental knowledge, aiming to raise awareness and educate users in a fun and interactive way.
+The app presents users with a series of questions about eco-friendly sustainable practices and environmental knowledge.
+The app is an educational gamified concept project, aiming to raise awareness and educate users in a fun and interactive way.
-The quiz implements some game elements throught the use of a porgress bar, level up system and and the chance of a reward at the end.
+The quiz implements game elements throught the use of a porgress bar, level up system and and the chance of a reward at the end.

-features
+Features
 ----------------------------------
-Sign-up and login: the user will be asked to sign up and login, data stored in firebase
+Sign-up and login: The user will be asked to sign up and login (data stored securely in Firebase)

-Interactive Quiz: Engaging multiple-choice questions about the environment.
+Interactive Quiz: 12 engaging multiple-choice questions about a sustainable environment.

-Progress Tracking: Tracks user progress through different levels - Eco Novice, Eco Apprentice, and Eco Master.
+Progress Tracking (Level Up): Tracks user's progress through 3 levels - Eco Novice, Eco Apprentice, and Eco Master.

-Prize Draws: Opportunity to enter prize draws upon achieving Eco Master status. data stored in a realtime data base
+Prize Draws: Opportunity to enter prize draws upon achieving Eco Master status 12 of 12 questions correctly answered. (data stored in a realtime data base)

 Installation
 ----------------------
 To install the Eco Quiz Game on your Android device, follow these steps:

-1.Download the EcoQuizGame.apk file from the provided link.
+1.Download the EcoQuizGame, (apk file) from the provided link.

 2.On your device, enable installation from unknown sources through Settings > Security > Unknown Sources.